1989–90 Princeton Tigers men's basketball team

 The team was led by first team All-Ivy League selection Mueller, who earned the Ivy League Men's Basketball Player of the Year award as well as third team Academic All-America recognition from College Sports Information Directors of America.
 Lapin led the nation in three-point field goal shooting percentage (53.4%, 71 of 133), and the team led the nation in both three point shooting percentage (45.2) and scoring defense with a 51.0 average.
 Lapin also led the Ivy League in three point shooting percentage in conference games with a 57.7% average.
 The scoring defense statistical championship was the second of twelve consecutive titles.

+Schedule and results

+The team posted a 20–7 (11–3 Ivy League) record.